stormpath/stormpath-documentation/source/reference.rst

 Email Templates
 ^^^^^^^^^^^^^^^

-This resource defines the contents of emails that are sent as part of the account creation and password reset flows.
+This resource defines the contents of emails that are sent as part of the Account creation and password reset flows.
+For more information about templates and how to customize them, see the :ref:`Account Management chapter <customizing-email-templates>`.

 **EmailTemplate URL**